lahwran/crow2/events.md

 can't depend on methods for now, will have to add later

 need better error recovery - one missing dependency should not prevent use

+should class instantiation require singletonness of instantiated classes?

+should we be using closures for once and instantiate? perhaps those should be classes

+hodgepodge of different kinds of registration storage, yuck

+automatic type detection would be cool, but would it be practical?

+need to unify the way special things (methods, classes, yield functions, normal functions) are represented by the hook,
+        so that they can be referenced properly by the dependency thingy